The beauty in science shines through at RHIC’s STAR detector and makes a cosmic connection.

 The “heart” of the STAR detector is its Time Projection Chamber, a four-meter-wide, 4.2-meter-long cylinder filled with a gas mixture of argon and methane, explained Irakli Chakaberia, a research scientist on the STAR experiment.
 Each of the detector’s endcaps has 12 “sectors,” each with 72 padrows that sense electric charge, acting as a camera that can capture over 2,000 images a second.
 Tracing the trails of a shower of cosmic rays passing through the gas helps scientists know if their detector components are all working correctly.

 The higher the energy of the original cosmic track, the bigger the proliferation of the shower, creating what appear to be more “lively” images with many tracks in the chamber.
 How linear the path appears helps show the particle’s speed—the faster the particle moves, the straighter its path.
 Particles with no electric charge always move in straight lines; however, they cannot even be seen by the detector.
-STAR is only able to track charged particles, which get pulled by the the detector’s magnetic field, creating a curve.
+STAR is only able to track charged particles, which get pulled by the detector’s magnetic field, creating a curve.
 Those with lower momentum, called “soft” particles, are pulled more by the detector’s magnets and curve more than faster ones.

 “Based on the direction of the curve, we can tell whether the particle is positively or negatively charged,” Chakaberia said.

-atom of the gas in the detector, it might produce a “softer” particle moving with lower energy.
+When a cosmic ray particle collides with an atom of the gas in the detector, it might produce a “softer” particle moving with lower energy.
 Losing more energy as it travels round and round, the particle creates the curious circles in the images called “loopers.”
 Sometimes in the initial cascade, there are particles “soft” enough to loop around on their own.